 2. Identify Your Target Audience

 Understanding your target audience is the foundation of a successful brand strategy.
 Your brand should resonate deeply with the people who will benefit most from your offerings.
-Conduct market research to identify the demographics, psychographics, online behaviour, and pain points of your ideal customers.

 By knowing your target audience intimately, you can tailor your brand messaging, product development, and marketing efforts to address their specific needs and preferences.
 This fosters a stronger connection and builds brand loyalty.